TheWifflebrain/MachineLearningwithGraphs/README.md

 the community_algorithm folder is the folder that we ran again to make sure everything works.
 it contains the same files as the With_Output folder except we just reran them to make sure it is in working order.
 the gnnsdata.ipynb file creates the xxxx.net files needed for the gnns.ipynb.
-please put those files where the gnns.ipynb can see them.
-it also contains xxxx.gexf files to visualize the graphs on the program Gephi.
+please put those files where the gnns.ipynb can see them (community_algorithm folder) Although they are already created amd in the community_algorithm folder. it also contains xxxx.gexf files to visualize the graphs on the program Gephi.